Edmundo Farolan

 Edmundo Farolán (d.
 Jan.
-29, 2023) is a Filipino-Canadian author.
+29, 2023) is a manileño Filipino-Canadian author.
 He won literary awards as a young writer-scholar while studying philosophy and letters in Madrid in the 1960s.
 He taught English, Spanish, and Media in various universities, including Webster University Thailand, University of Silesia (Czech Republic), Dalian University (China), University of Toronto, University of Alberta and Corpus Christi College.